jscholes/codex/docs/en/readme.md

 ##Introduction
 Codex is a software application which aims to make the process of eBook conversion and DRM removal as easy, customisable and, of course, screen reader accessible as possible.
 It offers a simple interface as well as integration with Windows Explorer (and other third party shells should you use one) and uses the excellent [calibre eBook management software](http://calibre-ebook.com/) behind the scenes to make most of the magic happen.

 Codex would probably not exist without calibre, but calibre's user interface is not at all screen reader friendly.
 Thus, you can think of Codex as some particularly fancy glue to stick everything together.
-I have plans to make it much more than that in the future, however.

-Having said all that, you don't need to obtain, install or even know anything about calibre in order to use Codex.
+Having said that, you don't need to obtain, install or even know anything about calibre in order to use Codex.
 It is only mentioned here to give credit where credit is due.
 Codex also uses DRM removal plug-ins from [Apprentice Alf’s Blog](https://apprenticealf.wordpress.com/), but again, the installation and configuration of these is handled automatically for you.

 Important note: Throughout this readme file, you will see references to Windows Explorer integration.
 This is a convenience feature provided by Codex, but unfortunately, it is not available on Windows versions earlier than Windows 7 at this time.